decent-im/prosody-modules/mod_firewall/README.markdown

   `TO SELF`     The stanza is sent by any of a user's resources to their own bare JID.
   `TO FULL JID` The stanza is addressed to a valid full JID on the local server (full JIDs include a resource at the end, and only exist for the lifetime of a single session, therefore the recipient must be online, or this check will not match).

-The TO and FROM conditions both accept wildcards in the JID when the wildcard expression is enclosed in angle brackets ('\<...\>').
+The TO and FROM conditions both accept wildcards in the JID when it is enclosed in angle brackets ('\<...\>').
 For example:

     # All users at example.com
     FROM: <*>@example.com